KingLineSoftworks/Quartz/readme.md

 ### Merging vs Rebasing
 If your branch is out of date with master (or any other branch) please do a rebase instead of a merge.
 We want a linear commit history, for ease of auditing.
 If you're not familiar with rebasing, it is not hard.
 Google is your friend.
 Do `git rebase master your_branch` to take all of the commits on `your_branch` and appy them on top of master.

+### Tests

+Make sure your additions are tested.
+There are examples of how to write unit tests and use the quartz testing framework.

 ## Using Quartz
 If you desire to use Quartz for your own application, the Quartz Demo App (in `demo_app/demo_app`) might provide a good starting point.